oupadhyay/Nuit/readme.md

-# NightPDF
+# Nord NightPDF

-Dark Mode PDF reader
+Dark Mode PDF reader with edited default settings to better match the Nord Theme aesthetic.

 It uses Electron but my eyes dont care.